Here is a list of the essential apps you need for China. Having these apps will definitely make your trip to China go much more smoothly.

 6. Google Translate

-The Chinese written language doesn’t have an alphabet, so it often feels practically impossible to decipher for international visitors.
+The Chinese written language doesnโt have an alphabet, so it often feels practically impossible to decipher for international visitors.
 Thankfully, Google Translate has a camera function, which you can point at restaurant menus and signs to read them.
-There’s also a voice translate function – but this doesn’t work as well with strong regional accents.
+The photo translate function is handy to translate screenshots directly from your camera roll.
+Thereโs also a voice translate function – but this doesn’t work as well with strong regional accents.

 Note that you need to bypass the ‘Great Firewall’, i.e. use a VPN or eSIM data to use Google Translate in China.